davemlz/water-storage-retrieval/README.md

 ### Ensembles

 Ensembles methods performed better than Linear Regression in bathymetry estimation.
 Random Forest and Gradient Boosting can be used.
 Best hyperparameters are showed below.
+Remaining hyperparameters are set to the default values in `sklearn`.

 1. Random Forest